WireGuard: Optional pre-shared symmetric key mode

 WireGuard supports pre-shared symmetric key mode, which provides an additional layer of symmetric encryption to mitigate future advances in quantum computing.
 This addresses the risk that traffic may be stored until quantum computers are capable of breaking Curve25519, at which point traffic could be decrypted.
 Pre-shared keys are "usually troublesome from a key management perspective and might be more likely stolen", but in the shorter term, if the symmetric key is compromised, the Curve25519 keys still provide more than sufficient protection.

 Networking

 WireGuard uses only UDP, due to the potential disadvantages of TCP-over-TCP.
-Tunneling TCP over a TCP-based connection is known as "TCP-over-TCP", and doing so can induce a dramatic loss in transmission performance due to the TCP meltdown problem.
+Tunneling TCP over a TCP-based connection can induce a dramatic loss in transmission performance due to the TCP meltdown problem.

 Its default server port is UDP 51820.

 WireGuard fully supports IPv6, both inside and outside of tunnel.
 It supports only layer 3 for both IPv4 and IPv6 and can encapsulate v4-in-v6 and vice versa.